Renewable Energy Projects: Maximizing Production and Investment Tax Credits After Newly Released IRS Guidance

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine the new IRS guidance on the production tax credit (PTC) and the investment tax credit (ITC) for renewable energy projects.
+This CLE course will examine the new IRS guidance on the production tax credit (PTC) and the investment tax credit (ITC) for renewable energy projects.
 The panel will discuss the construction, master contracts and transfers requirements, and offer best practices for taking advantage of the PTC and ITC.

 - New IRS guidance